-Laboratory (15%) and spectroscopy seminars (10%):25 5% --- ---- --
+Practicum (laboratory evaluation (15%) and spectroscopy seminars (10%)): 25%

 Evaluation of the student performance in the laboratory sessions accounts for 15% of the final grade of the course.
-Attendance at all scheduled sessions is mandatory; they will be continuously evaluated together with a written (and practical, if applicable) exam and the completion of the laboratory notebook.
+Attendance at all scheduled sessions is mandatory; they will be continuously evaluated together with a written (and/or hands-on, if applicable) exam, and the completion of the laboratory notebook.
 Qualification of the laboratory sessions will comprise a weighted grading of the work carried out in the laboratory plus the laboratory notebook contents (70%), and the grade obtained in the written (and practical, if any) exam to be taken at the end of those sessions (30%).
 The grade of both the exam and the laboratory work must have a minimum value of 4.5 points and the average grade of both, according to the percentages indicated above, must be higher than 5 points to consider the practicum passed.
 Failure to pass any of these activities will prevent passing the course.

 Spectrometry seminars account for 10% of the final grade of the course.
 Both the personal work and the grade obtained in an exam that will include theoretical and practical questions related to these seminars will be considered.
-The minimum grade to take them into account jointly for the final weighted grading will be 4.5 points.
+Failure to obtain a minimum grade of 4 points in this part will result in the impossibility of passing the course.

-Competencies assessed: CE1-MFQO1, CE14-MFQO2, CE15-MFQO1, CE16-MFQO1; CT1-MF1, CT2-MF1, CT3-MF1, CT5-MF1, CT12-MF2
+Assessed competencies: CE1-MFQO1, CE14-MFQO2, CE15-MFQO1, CE16-MFQO1; CT1-MF1, CT2-MF1, CT3-MF1, CT5-MF1, CT12-MF2